Treatment of a viral infection in a 1 year old child. Acute respiratory infections in children: symptoms and treatment

 • tearfulness;

-When similar symptoms in a child under the age of one year, parents should urgently call a doctor at home.
+When similar symptoms For a child under one year of age, parents should urgently call a doctor at home.

 Treatment

-Treatment of SARS is usually done at home under the supervision of a pediatrician.
-The exception is severe and complicated forms of the disease, newborns and premature babies, children with chronic comorbidities respiratory, kidney, nervous and cardiovascular systems.
+Treatment of ARVI is usually carried out at home under the supervision of a pediatrician.
+The exceptions are severe and complicated forms of the disease, newborns and premature babies, children with chronic associated pathologies respiratory organs, kidneys, nervous and cardiovascular systems.

-In the treatment of SARS, symptomatic therapy, that is, all measures taken and drugs are aimed only at alleviating the discomforting symptoms of the disease.
-With mild and medium degree the severity of drugs intended to destroy the pathogen itself are not used, since the immune system will cope with it itself.
-Significant improvement the state of the child with ARVI occurs within 3-4 days, and full recovery within 7-10 days.
+When treating ARVI, it is carried out symptomatic therapy, that is, all measures and medications taken are aimed only at alleviating the discomforting symptoms of the disease.
+With mild and medium degree Medications intended to destroy the pathogen itself are not used, since the immune system can handle it itself.
+Significant improvement the child’s condition with ARVI occurs within 3–4 days, and full recovery within 7–10 days.

-Existing on the market today antiviral agents can be divided into two groups:
+Existing on the market today antivirals can be divided into two groups:

 1. Highly specific drugs act only on a specific virus, which must first be accurately identified (arbidol, rimantadine, ribavirin, Tamiflu).

-2. Drugs, the action of which is aimed at the general activation of the immune system.
-For example, innovative antiviral drug Ingavirin, which has a unique mechanism of action and a wide range antiviral activity on influenza and ARVI pathogens.
-Timely use of the drug in the first two days of illness can alleviate unpleasant symptoms and reduce the viral load on the body.
+2. Drugs whose action is aimed at overall activation of the immune system.
+For example, innovative antiviral drug Ingavirin, which has a unique mechanism of action and wide range antiviral activity against influenza and ARVI pathogens.
+Timely use of the drug in the first two days of the disease can alleviate unpleasant symptoms and reduce the viral load on the body.
 This reduces intoxication and reduces the risk of complications.
 This also includes aflubin, proteflazid, viburkol, anaferon and interferon preparations - viferon, kipferon, laferobion.

 As a rule, they are not prescribed for the treatment of children or are prescribed only if the disease is severe.